-This reference provides answers to common questions asked by administrators creating and managing services for Oracle Analytics Cloud.
+This reference provides answers to common questions asked by administrators creating and managing services for Oracle Analytics Cloud - Classic.

 Top FAQs for Administration and Configuration

-The top FAQs for Oracle Analytics Cloud administration and configuration are identified in this topic.
+The top FAQs for Oracle Analytics Cloud - Classic administration and configuration are identified in this topic.

-What do I use the Service Console in My Services for?
+What do I use the Oracle Cloud Infrastructure Console for?
 Is this the same as the Console I see in the service?

-Service Console — You use the Service Console in My Services to manage lifecycle tasks such as create, delete, patch, and scale services.
+Oracle Cloud Infrastructure Console — You use the Oracle Cloud Infrastructure Console to manage lifecycle tasks such as create, delete, patch, and scale services.

 Console — When you sign in to a particular service, you see a different administrative console where you manage the environment for that service only.